Showing posts with label Spirituality. Show all posts

 Celebrating the Feast of Sto.
 Niño 2018

-Devotion to the Holy Child Jesus or popularly known as Sto.
-Niño has been celebrated in the Philippine archipelago yearly, particularly in January.
+Devotion to the Holy Child Jesus, popularly known as Sto.
+Niño is celebrated in the Philippine archipelago yearly, particularly in January.
 This is not just a tradition among the faithful but a meaningful celebration of being a youthful and cheerful servant or believer of the Holy Child.
 The image brought by the Spaniards was the reason for our celebration.
-Since then, Christianity has spread in the Philippine Islands, and our ancestors have embraced Christ, our Lord, and Savior.
+Since then, Christianity has spread in the Philippine Islands, and our ancestors have embraced Christ, our Lord and Savior.

-Several generations have passed, and we're still allured by the charming image of the Holy Infant.
-In the Philippines, there are several parishes whose patron is Sto.
+Generations have come and gone, yet the allure of the Holy Infant remains as strong as ever.
+In the Philippines, numerous parishes pay homage to Sto.
 Niño.
-Being the recipient of the first Holy image given as a gift, Cebu City celebrates the Sinulog festival on the third Sunday of January.
-In Iloilo City, they also celebrate the Dinagyang festival the same week as the Sinulog.
-These two festivals have become one of the most significant religious events in the country and have attracted thousands of followers who are witnesses to the grandeur of this festivity.
+The recipient of the first Holy image, Cebu City celebrates the Sinulog festival on the third Sunday of January.
+In Iloilo City, the Dinagyang festival is celebrated the same week as the Sinulog.
+These two festivals have transcended time to become some of the most significant religious events in the country, drawing thousands of followers who bear witness to the grandeur of this festivity.

-On January 21, I witnessed the devotion to Sto again.
+On January 21, I was again immersed in the devotion to Sto.
 Niño.
-From the old commercial district of Pajo in Caloocan and passing along the Parish of San Roque, thousands of devotees, including children, have shown their faith through a long procession of the Holy image.
-Devotees have been creative and vibrant in showcasing their images.
-Some parents would carry their children on their shoulders as they dance to the beat of the drums.
+From the old commercial district of Pajo in Caloocan, passing along the Parish of San Roque, I was among the thousands of devotees, including children, who displayed their faith through a long procession of the Holy image.
+The creativity and vibrancy of the devotees in showcasing their images were genuinely inspiring.
+Parents carried their children on their shoulders, dancing to the beat of the drums, a sight that filled the air with joy and faith.

 Indeed, the significance of this celebration is the innocence of the child, who is full of wonders and gives a sense of happiness and joy to the parents and everyone.
 It was in 2013 that I witnessed one of the biggest celebrations of Sto.
 Niño in Luzon.
 Celebrating The Feast of Sto.
 Niño de Tondo gave meaning to personal devotion, a reflection of one's faith in the Divine.

 Celebrating the Feast of Sto.
 Nino 2016 was another chance to witness and glimpse this celebration.
-Two years after, it became more upbeat and alive.
-Unlike another religious processions, this is not the solemn type since they would carry the image and have it move or dance.
+Two years later, it became more upbeat and alive.
+Unlike other religious procession, this is not the solemn type since they would carry the image and have it move or dance.
 This, however, is a personal devotion and belief.
 In the end, it is our faith that matters.

-Like the Holy Child Jesus, we must show innocence, but our faith must not be stagnant; it must keep growing and flowing.
-We keep expanding our faith to reach people to keep believing and having faith in God no matter their challenges.
+Like the Holy Child Jesus, we are called to embody innocence.
+But our faith, like a river, must not stagnate; it must keep flowing and growing.
+We must continually expand our faith, reaching out to those who continue to believe and have faith in God, no matter their challenges.

 © 2018 Del Cusay